carpentries-incubator/camera-traps/_episodes/02-OrganizingCameraTraps.md

 In camera trapping studies, it's common to have a lot of camera photos, sometimes thousands or even millions of images that need to be processed and formatted for analysis tasks.
 Camera trap data organization requires careful management and data extraction that can be greatly assisted by the use of programming tools, like program R and Python.

-In general, if we want to organize our data from raw camera trapping data, there will also be other files including GPS locations, and camera start-times and end times.
+In general, if we want to organize our data from raw camera trapping data, there will also be other files including GPS locations, and camera operations data including start-times, end times and any issues encountered that may have interrupted camera data capture such as repairs.

+We will begin this module by first organizing and formatting our camera trap data.

-First, set the working directory for the workshop where the snow leopard data have been downloaded.
+First, set the working directory for the workshop where the snow leopard data have been downloaded, which is essentially a folder of your camera trap imagery.

 ```{r}
 #Set working directory